You Make Loving Fun: Background

-The song was inspired by an affair Christine McVie had with the band's lighting director, Curry Grant.
-"To avoid flare-ups", she told her then-husband and fellow band member, John McVie that the song was about her dog.
+"You Make Loving Fun" was inspired by Christine McVie's affair with the band's lighting director, Curry Grant.
+"To avoid flare-ups", she told her then-husband and fellow band member, John McVie, that the song was about her dog.

-Early tracking of the song was done, according to McVie, in the absence of Lindsey Buckingham, which gave her the freedom to "build the song on [her] own"..
-Buckingham played rhythm guitar on a Fender Stratocaster, and tracking was done with a Rhodes Electric Piano, and Stevie Nicks played the tambourine.
-John McVie's bass was re-recorded, and Christine McVie dubbed Hohner Clavinet parts.
 The song uses descending seconds in its chord progression.
 In an interview with the New York Post, McVie remarked that she wanted it to be the third US single from the album, but "Don't Stop" was chosen instead.